A Survey of Inductive Reasoning for Large Language Models: Background

 \subsubsection{Real-World Scenarios}

 Inductive reasoning has a broad impact on real-world scenarios.
-Here, we select three of the practical applications.
-(1) Financial Forecasting and Risk Management: Inductive models are essential for predicting future financial outcomes by learning complex, non-linear patterns from vast amounts of historical time-series data \citep{faheem2021ai,goel2025foundationtimeseriesaimodel, stempień2025hybridmodelsfinancialforecasting}.
-(2) Autonomous Driving: A key challenge in autonomous driving is handling rare, safety-critical scenarios that lack sufficient training data, a gap that can be addressed through inductive reasoning \citep{cai2025text2scenariotextdrivenscenariogeneration,wang2025generativeaiautonomousdriving}.
-(3) Conversational Healthcare and Diagnostic Dialogue: Inductive reasoning empowers artificial intelligence systems to mimic a clinician’s process of taking patient history and formulating a diagnosis by generalizing from symptom patterns \citep{tu2024conversationaldiagnosticai,dhudum2024revolutionizing,zhang2025graphneuralnetworksmodern}.
+We list three of them.
+(1) Financial forecasting: Inductive models are essential for predicting future financial outcomes by learning complex, non-linear patterns from vast amounts of historical time-series data \citep{faheem2021ai,goel2025foundationtimeseriesaimodel, stempień2025hybridmodelsfinancialforecasting}.
+(2) Autonomous driving: Inductive reasoning enables autonomous driving systems to generalize from historical data and past experiences to recognize rules in traffic conditions to make decisions\citep{cai2025text2scenariotextdrivenscenariogeneration,wang2025generativeaiautonomousdriving}.
+(3) Conversational healthcare and diagnostic dialogue: Inductive reasoning empowers artificial intelligence systems to mimic a clinician’s process of taking patient history and formulating a diagnosis \citep{zhu2025cpenvevaluatinglargelanguage,zhu2026medmcpcalcbenchmarkingllmsrealistic} by generalizing from symptom patterns \citep{tu2024conversationaldiagnosticai,dhudum2024revolutionizing,zhang2025graphneuralnetworksmodern}.
+More broader real-world applications are extended in Appendix~\ref{app: future}.